dilumdesilva/cs-student-starter-pack/README.md

 ### Contribution Guidelines :eyes: :warning: :white_check_mark:

 This repositories is open to anyone for contributions.
 So, feel free to share the awsome resoucers that you have utilized or experinced during your time as a computer science or IT stdent.
-Let's help the other to make thier #UniLife remarkable.
+Let's help the others to make thier **#UniLife** remarkable.

 Please follow the following guidelines if you want to add something to the **cs-student-starter-pack**